 - Finally, the name in her email does not match the name after “Sincerely”.
 The name went from Stephanie to Judy.

 Do not trust links that don’t match a business email URL.
 And if you are legitimate, you have an email address that matches your company’s URL (There are some exceptions).

-In fact, there will be no response to her because she doesn’t provide a reason to click.
+There will be no response to her because she doesn’t provide a reason to click.
 She demonstrated no knowledge of my business, she insulted my SEO efforts (even though she sent the email through my contact form), and she uses multiple names in the same email.